michaelmang/tempera/docs/docs/usage.md

 Tempera's `scorecard` command expects these tokens to be in the [javascript/es6 format which you can generate using Style Dictionary](https://amzn.github.io/style-dictionary/#/formats?id=javascriptes6) except exported as CommonJS modules.

-Put it another way,it expects flat, CommonJS modules in PascalCase.
+In other words, flat CommonJS modules in PascalCase are expected.

+Support for tokens in ES6 format is on the roadmap.

 Example: